Checkbox

 Forms, Surveys, and Terms

 Checkboxes in forms, surveys, and terms play a crucial role in gathering straightforward responses.
 They allow users to select multiple options from a set, such as preferences in surveys or specific details in forms.
-In the context of terms and conditions, a single Checkbox often suffices for confirming the user's agreement, thereby streamlining the process of obtaining consent or confirmation.
+In the context of terms and conditions, a single checkbox often suffices for confirming the user's agreement, thereby streamlining the process of obtaining consent or confirmation.

 Checkbox component UI Design Usage example Surveys